MilanPecov/devfolio-galaxy/src/apps/blog/data/evolving-postgresql-chapter-2.md

 ---
 slug: evolving-postgresql-chapter-2
-title: Chapter 2: Parallel Evolution – Creating Indexes Concurrently
+title: "Chapter 2: Parallel Evolution – Creating Indexes Concurrently"
 excerpt: Discover how to create indexes without locking your database, allowing reads and writes to continue while your constraints are built.
 date: March 15, 2024
 readTime: 15 min read